 2. Mid Tier

-Most expiring Entry Level Stewardship agreements will be suitable for Mid Tier.
+Most expiring Entry and Higher Level Stewardship agreements will be suitable for Mid Tier.
 We can:

 - Talk you through how the new Mid Tier scheme works